 Beta diversity analysis (Bray–Curtis dissimilarity, PCoA) showed distinct clustering patterns between the control and fermented diet groups (PERMANOVA p < 0.01), indicating significant microbial community shifts (Figure 1B).

 At the phylum level, fish fed fermented diets had higher relative abundance of Firmicutes and Actinobacteria, while the Proteobacteria—often associated with dysbiosis—were relatively lower (Figure 2).
 At the genus level, beneficial bacteria such as Lactobacillus, Bacillus, and Bifidobacterium were significantly enriched in the FSB and FMB groups, while potential opportunists such as Aeromonas were more abundant in the control group.

+I recommend adapting the numeration of “figures” as indicated in the authors guidelines.

 Figure 2.
 Relative abundance of dominant bacterial phyla across treatments.